Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Standardization Equation](screenshots/04.png)

-This equation can be done with numpy (a package within python) and setting our dataframe to an numpy array, however sci-kit learn provides methods to standardize features a lot more effiecently.
-To note it does not make sense to standardize categorical feautres which have been encoded, therefore only the numeric features were standardized.
+You can use numpy to transform the dataframe to an array, but scikit-learn standardizes features more efficiently.
+Note: only numeric features were standardized, as standardizing encoded categorical features doesn’t make sense.

 ![Screenshot: Missing Values 02](screenshots/22.png)